theharmy/OverKeys/README.md

 <https://github.com/user-attachments/assets/c687a448-52b0-41bc-9b6b-07e61c2d3b31>

-OverKeys is an open-source on-screen keyboard designed for users to practice alternative keyboard layouts, such as **Canary**, **Colemak**, **Dvorak**, and many more.
+OverKeys is an open-source on-screen keyboard visualizer designed for users to practice alternative keyboard layouts, such as **Canary**, **Colemak**, **Dvorak**, and many more.
 Built in [**Flutter**](https://flutter.dev/), it allows full customizability, making it perfect for users learning or working with non-traditional layouts.

-This project was initially developed to help with system-wide practice of the **Canary layout**, but has since evolved to support multiple layouts and customization options.
+This project was initially developed to help with system-wide practice of the **Canary layout**, but has since evolved to support multiple layouts, layer switching integration, and customization options.

 ### Samples